Billionaire Profile

 Rise to Success

-Hardy joined the family business in 1987, playing a key role in developing Nemacolin Woodlands into a luxury resort.
-In 1992, at the age of 26, she took over 84 Lumber.
-Under her leadership, 84 Lumber has grown significantly.
-The company achieved $1 billion in sales in 1993, $2 billion in 2002, $4 billion in 2020, and $8.7 billion in 2022.
-Her focus on the professional market was a key factor in the company's growth.
+Maggie Hardy joined the family business in 1987 and played a key role in developing Nemacolin Woodlands into a luxurious resort.
+In 1992, at age 26, she became the president and owner of 84 Lumber.
+Under her leadership, 84 Lumber reached $1 billion in sales in 1993 and $4 billion in 2020.
+The company has more than 320 facilities across 34 states.

 Key Business Strategies